matsola/biofertilizer-report/casestudy.md

 We conducted semi-structured in-depth interviews with the three vegetable producers and a number of urban gardeners to capture the hard-to-measure aspects of their experiences using the biofertilizer.
 The interviews were conducted over the phone or via video chat and were semi-structured, allowing for flexibility and in-depth exploration of the participants' experiences.

-A list of interview questions is provided in the appendix.
-The answers to these questions are summarized in the appendix, providing insight into the participants' thoughts and feelings about using the biofertilizer.
+The questions and answers can be found in the appendix, providing insight into the participants' thoughts and feelings about using the biofertilizer.
 These interviews provide valuable information that complements the findings of the experimental study, particularly concerning the more intangible aspects of using the biofertilizer.

+The same questions was used for the producers.
+For the gardeners a different set of questions used.

 ## Result